zqfang/GSEApy/README.rst

    optional arguments:

     -h, --help            show this help message and exit

-  -i  , --inDir         The GSEA desktop results directroy that you want to
-                        reproduce the figure
+    -i  , --inDir         The GSEA desktop results directroy that you want to reproduce the figure

     -o  , --outDir        The gseapy output directory

     -w  , --weight        Weighted_score type of rank_metrics.Choose from (0, 1,
                           1.5, 2),default: 1

     --figsize width height
-                        The figsize need two argment to define.
-Default:
+                          The figsize keyword argument need two parameter to define.
-                        6.5 6
+                          Default: 6.5 6

     --version             show program's version number and exit